zoejbennett/belly-button-challenge/README.md

 **optionChanged( )**: Builds a new dashboard everytime the user wants to change the selected sample from the dropdown menu.

 The final app can be  found at this link: https://zoejbennett.github.io/belly-button-challenge/

+I utilized help from stack overflow and the UC Berkeley tutor Justin Moore in completing this project.